-Call Out Policy Numbers to call if failure
+• Call-Out Policy Numbers to call if failure

-This is set to either 'first' or 'all'.
-If the call out policy is set to 'first', call out will stop at the first successful call to one of the following numbers in the order listed:
+This is set to either first or all.
+If the call-out policy is set to first, call out will stop at the first successful call to one of the following numbers in the order listed:

-- 1. Service Center
+- a.
+Service Center

-- 2. Customer Admin Center
+- b.
+Customer Admin Center

-- 3. Pager
+- c.
+Pager

-If Call Out Policy is set to 'all', call out will attempt to call all or the following numbers in the order listed:
+If call out policy is set to all, call out will attempt to call all or the following numbers in the order listed:

-- 1. Service Center
+- a.
+Service Center

-- 2. Customer Admin Center
+- b.
+Customer Admin Center

-- 3. Pager
+- c.
+Pager

-- Customer RETAIN Login ID Customer RETAIN Login Password
+- Customer RETAIN Login ID

+Customer RETAIN Login Password